Bologna | A Foto Tour for Foodies

 PM Visit Sant’Appollinare in Classe

-Check in to charming La Locanda di Bagnara and enjoy some free time to wander the village settle in.
+Check in to charming La Locanda di Bagnara

 Dinner in nearby Bagnacavallo at the Osteria in Market Square